malcalevak/wp-slimbox2/readme.txt

 Support forums are generously hosted by Ryan Hellyer of PixoPoint, <a href="http://pixopoint.com/forum/index.php?board=6.0">here</a>.

-Recent Changes in v1.0.4:<br />
+Recent Changes in Dev:<br />
 1. Several Minor Fixes to eliminate PHP notices.<br /><br />
 2. Removal of encodeURI to eliminate issues with images having spaces.<br /><br />
 3. Ability to use <code>rel="nolightbox"</code> to exclude an image.<br /><br />
 4. Ability to customize image link URLs by simply placing '/*DESIRED URL*/' in front of the caption.<br /><br />
-grouping of flickr, picasa and other images combined, autoload groups by selector, lightbox groups by rel. removal of WPlize in favor of built in option arrays. fix for settings initialization issues
+5. Combined grouping of flickr, picasa and other images, autoload groups by selector, lightbox groups by rel.
+6. Removal of WPlize in favor of built in option arrays.
+7. Fixes for settings initialization issues.
+8. Addition of Brazilian Portuguese/Português brasileiro Translation.
+9. Addition of Italian/Italiano Translation.

 == Installation ==